 You are the only one who determines whether the act or behaviour pattern is unwelcome.
 Try to react immediately if you feel such an act has occurred by clarifying for those who have subjected you the actions that they are unwelcome on your part.

-In cases of perceived discrimination, employees may make a complaint directly to the Discrimination Ombuds Office at www.do.se .
-This complaint to the Discrimination Ombuds Office may be made parallel with a complaint to KTH.
+In cases of perceived discrimination, as an employee you can make a report to the Discrimination Ombuds Office (DO) at www.do.se

 Punishment is forbidden

 If you have reported your employer, employment office, union or similar for discrimination, you must not be punished, i.e. subjected to reprisals.
 Examples of punishment or reprisals include being ordered to work excessive overtime, being given a heavier workload or unskilled duties, or being refused help by an employment office.
 Nor may an employer subject you to reprisals if for instance you point out that she or he has not taken preventive action against discrimination.